Recommended Heap Size

 Looking for Zing?
 The Azul Zing Virtual Machine is now Azul Zulu Prime Builds of OpenJDK and part of Azul Platform Prime.
 Learn more.

-Heap Elasticity provides elastic expansion and shrinking of the Java heap.
-When heap elasticity is enabled, the Garbage Collector tries to minimize the memory footprint, keeping it between the user-defined range of
+Heap elasticity provides elastic expansion and shrinking of the Java heap.
+The garbage collector tries to minimize the memory footprint, keeping it between the user-defined range of

 -Xmsto the value of

--Xmxto avoid CPU intensive memory optimization.
+-Xmxto avoid CPU-intensive memory optimization.
 The default value is depending on the system RAM and ranges from 512 MB to 2 GB.
-This parameter is ignored when Zulu Prime System Tools are installed and the minimum heap size then is always equal to
+This parameter is ignored when ZST is installed, and the minimum heap size then is always equal to

 -XX:InitialRAMPercentage=<value>This is an alternative to

 -Xmsand defines the initial heap size as percentage of the RAM of the machine, container or cgroup.
 With JDK 8, a decimal number is required as value, like 5.0.
 On JDK 11 and later integer numbers are also accepted.
-This parameter is only used when heap elasticity is enabled.
-The default value is 15.
+For application environments with primary goal of reducing latency and highest throughput performance, you should set InitialRAMPercentage to the value of MaxRAMPercentage to avoid CPU-intensive memory optimization.